Physicists · Mathematicians · Quantitative Scientists · Remote · AI Training

 Work on your own schedule, typically 20–40 hrs/week.
 Some roles are restricted to US/UK/Canada/EU graduates.
 Initial terms are ~2 months with extension potential.

 Mercor seeks Physics PhDs specialising in Advanced Quantum Mechanics, Advanced Electrodynamics, or Advanced Classical Mechanics for a premier project with one of the world’s top AI labs.
-You will contribute deep subject matter expertise to a cutting-edge AI training project involving state-of-the-art large language models, specifically by generating difficult, domain-specific problems that current frontier models struggle to solve correctly.
+You’ll contribute deep subject matter expertise to an AI training project, specifically by generating difficult, domain-specific problems that current frontier models struggle to solve correctly.
 The work is problem-writing and quality evaluation rather than annotation — you are the expert, not the reviewer.
 Tasks run at 4–6 per week, each taking several hours, requiring rigorous physics expertise and the ability to follow complex instructions precisely.
-Your contributions directly inform the training data shaping the next generation of AI systems.
+Your contributions directly inform the training data for the next generation of AI systems.
 This is a fully remote, ongoing role starting in February with rolling applications.
 Experts are expected to contribute consistently over the project term.

 Key requirementsPhD in Physics with specialisation in Advanced Quantum Mechanics, Advanced Electrodynamics, or Advanced Classical Mechanics.
 Graduate degree from US, UK, Canada, or Western Europe — this role is geography-restricted and UK-based applicants are eligible.
 High attention to detail.
 Exceptional written and verbal communication skills in English.
 Strong proficiency in English required throughout.
 LaTeX proficiency required for problem formatting.
 Note: the screening process involves a short AI interview and form, taking approximately 20–40 minutes in total.